turingschool/calendar-shift/README.md

 The address will look something like this `casimircreative.com_59k8msrrc2ddhcv787vubvp0s4@group.calendar.google.com`.

 You can find it by going into the "Calendar Settings" menu on Google Calendar and scrolling down to the "Calendar Address" section and copying the "Calendar ID".

+### Importing the calendar to Google Calendar

+Under the settings option in google calendar, there is a tab "calendars".
+Upon clicking that and scrolling down, there will be an "import calendar" link.
+Click that link, find the file to import and choose the correct calendar to append to.
+It should import!